bramstein/opentype/README.md

 ## An OpenType font parser in JavaScript

 This is a pure JavaScript parser for OpenType font files.
-It supports fonts with CFF and TrueType outlines, and can read fonts wrapped as WOFF.
+It supports fonts with CFF and TrueType outlines, and can read fonts wrapped as WOFF and WOFF2.

 The following OpenType tables are currently supported: